fmitech/employee-manual/index.md

 Excellent, now whenever you switch into this directory, you'll be using the ruby version and gemset corresponding to this project.

+#### Version Control

-The other bit of housekeeping we'll need is source control.
-Go ahead and initialize a git repository for this project and make sure to push it up to Github.
+It's also a good idea to have this under version control.
+Go ahead and initialize a git repository for this project as shown earlier in the manual.
+You can keep this local or push this to Github (you can just create a public repo under your account)

+#### Disable Coffeescript

+Coffeescript is now the default in Rails, let's disable this.
+Load the contacts-manager application within your text editor and open the `Gemfile` file.
+Rails uses [Bundler](http://bundler.io/) to manage your application's gem dependencies and the `Gemfile` is where these dependencies are listed.
+Take a look through the file, there are very helpful comments that describe what each of the gems does.
+Find the line with `gem 'coffee-rails', '~> 4.0.0'` and comment it out (or remove it completely).

+With this little bit of housekeeping in place, we can go ahead and start coding.